 Take some time and identify your ideal customer and your ideal distributor.
 What do they have in common?
-Where can you meet people in these
+Where can you find people in these demographics?

-  demographics?

-  Identifying your target market can save you a TON of time and allow you to

-  get much better results in your business.
+Identifying your target market can save you a TON of time and allow you to get much better results in your business.

-  To give you an example, my target market for my business is other network

-  marketers, salespeople, and entrepreneurs.
-And my target market for my

-  products are people who buy natural and organic products and people who eat
+To give you an example, my target market for my business is other network marketers, military veterans, and entrepreneurs.
+And my target market for my products are people who already buy natural and organic products and people who eat clean.

-  clean.

 Your Marketing Strategy

 Simply put, how will you find leads for your business?
 How will you reach out to people in your target market?
 Are you going to:

 - Run magazine ads